hasechris/RPi.I2C.Net/README.md

 Note
 ====
+All Credits and Copyrights under the MIT License to Max!!

 This library is originally from Max Shmelev, you can find it [here](https://github.com/mshmelev/RPi.I2C.Net).
 I copied it to advance and put some new things in there.
 Max seems to ignore push requests,